Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🗓 Recommended season: Travessa dels 3 Refugis is a high-mountain route, so the best time to enjoy it is from the beginning of June to mid-September

 The route is graded “easy-moderate“, which we think is accurate.
-We regularly hike and found the track challenging the first two days because of the distance, but not technically difficult.
+We regularly hike and found the track challenging the first two days because of the distance, but it wasn’t technically difficult.
 If done at a leisurely pace, we believe that this route is affordable for most hikers.

 👌🏼 Our tip

-If you have the chance, September is an excellent month to do this hike as it isn’t as crowded as summertime.
+September is an excellent month for this hike as it isn’t as crowded as summertime.

 Where does the route start?